Distributed Machine Learning via Sufficient Factor Broadcasting: Implementation Details

+The SFBcaster programming interface is simple; users need to provide a SF computation function to specify how to compute the sufficient factors.
+To send out SF pairs $(\mb{u},\mb{v})$, the user adds them to a buffer object $sv\_list$, via: $write\_u(vec\_u)$, $write\_v(vec\_v)$, which set $i$-th SF $\mb{u}$ or $\mb{v}$ to $vec\_u$ or $vec\_v$.
+All SF pairs are sent out at the end of an iteration, which is signaled by $commit()$.
+Finally, in order to choose between BSP, ASP and SSP consistency, users simply set $staleness$ to an appropriate value (0 for BSP, $\infty$ for ASP, all other values for SSP).
+SFBcaster automatically updates each worker's local parameter matrix using all SF pairs --- including both locally computed SF pairs added to $sv\_list$, as well as SF pairs received from other workers.

+Figure \ref{fig:mlr} shows SFBcaster pseudocode for multiclass logistic regression.
+For proximal SGD/SDCA algorithms, SFBcaster requires users to write an additional function, $prox(mat)$, which applies the proximal operator $\textrm{prox}_{h}(\cdot)$ (or the SDCA dual operator $h^*(\cdot)$) to the parameter matrix $mat$.
+Figure 3 shows the sample code of implementing sparse coding in SFB. $D$ is the feature dimensionality of data and $J$ is the dictionary size.
+Users need to write a SF computation function to specify how to compute the sufficient factors: for each data sample $\mb{x}_{i}$, we first compute its sparse code $\mb{a}$ based on the dictionary $\mb{B}$ stored in the parameter matrix $\textrm{sc.para\_mat}$.
+Given $\mb{a}$, the sufficient factor $\mb{u}$ can be computed as $\mb{B}\mb{a}-\mb{x}_{i}$ and the sufficient factor $\mb{v}$ is simply $\mb{a}$.
+In addition, users need to provide a proximal operator function to specify how to project $\mb{B}$ to the $\ell_2$ ball constraint set.

-\subsection{Implementation Details}
+\section{Implementation Details}

-Figure \ref{fig:implementation} shows the implementation details on each worker.
-Each worker maintains three kinds of threads: local update thread, remote update thread and communication thread.
-Each work holds a local copy of the parameter matrix and a partition of the training data.
-It also maintains an input sufficient vector (SV) queue which stores the received SVs from other workers and an output SV queue which stores SVs to be sent to other workers.
-In each iteration, the local update thread randomly chooses a sample from the training data, uses the parameter matrix to compute the sufficient vectors on the training sample, updates the parameter matrix and pushes the SVs to the output SV queue.
-The remote update thread fetches SVs from the input SV queue and uses them to update the parameter matrix.
-The communication thread receives SVs from other workers and pushes them into the input SV queue and fetches SVs from the output SV queue and broadcasts them to other workers.
+Figure \ref{fig:imple} shows the implementation details on each worker in SFBcaster.
+Each worker maintains three threads: SF computing thread, parameter update thread and communication thread.
+Each worker holds a local copy of the parameter matrix and a partition of the training data.
+It also maintains an input SF queue which stores the sufficient factors computed locally and received remotely and an output SF queue which stores SFs to be sent to other workers.
+In each iteration, the SF computing thread checks the consistency policy detailed in Section 4 in the main paper.
+If permitted, this thread randomly chooses a minibatch of samples from the training data, computes the SFs and pushes them to the input and output SF queue.
+The parameter update thread fetches SFs from the input SF queue and uses them to update the parameter matrix.
+In proximal-SGD/SDCA, the proximal/dual operator function (provided by the user) is automatically called by this thread as a function pointer.
+The communication thread receives SFs from other workers and pushes them into the input SF queue and broadcasts SFs in the output SF queue to other workers.
+One worker is in charge of measuring the objective value.
+Once the algorithm converges, this worker notifies all other workers to terminate the job.
+We implemented SFBcaster in C++.
+OpenMPI was used for communication between workers and OpenMP was used for multicore parallelization within each machine.